Optimising Your Environment for Successful Video Calls

 Time management is crucial for conducting effective video calls.
 Begin and conclude meetings punctually to respect participants' schedules.
 Being on time sets a positive tone and demonstrates your professionalism.
 Additionally, allocate specific time slots for different agenda items and adhere to these limits.
 This practice ensures that discussions remain focused and prevents the meeting from dragging on unnecessarily.

-To assist with time management, consider employing a timer to keep track of your discussion points.
+To improve time management, consider using a timer to keep track of your discussion points.
 This helps you stay on schedule and enables smoother transitions between topics.
 If a particular discussion requires additional time, be prepared to adjust the agenda accordingly, but always communicate these changes to the participants.

 Finally, follow up on any action items discussed during the call.
 Send a summary email outlining key points and responsibilities.
 This reinforces accountability and ensures that everyone is aligned moving forward.
 By effectively managing time, you create a more productive and respectful meeting environment.